 DevOps: Solutions for You

 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get it right the first time or you’re struggling with your current DevOps implementation, BMC is the IT solution partner you need.
-Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Flip the Switch to Continuous Delivery.
+Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.
 For more information on automation, check out the BMC eBook on Automating the Cloud and DevOps.

 BMC expert consultants are available to work with you to bring their knowledge and expertise to your organization.
 BMC provides custom-tailored Implementation Services for your organization to tackle the unique challenges you face.
 When partnering with BMC, you get: